DataCorrupted/banking/README.md

 This is a project for CS192 Software Engineering.

+**Please refer to doc/ for change of requirements and testing plans.**

 In this banking project, I was responsible for development.
 Unfortunately, we have to use MATLAB, many features that I am not familar with is not used.
 The project could have been developed better if I am using Java.

 However, MATLAB's App Designer is really powerful, allowing me to develop 10 frontend pages and 3 backend data bases in 2 days.